 Beekeeping plays a vital role in the pollination of many species of flowering plants.
-This project aims to diversify the students’ knowledges and to optimize the garden harvests through pollination.
+This project aims to diversify the students’ knowledge and to optimise the garden harvests through pollination.

 The bee project aims to introduce the interested students to modern beekeeping and to show them how to extract, process and sell a variety of bee products and by the same token benefit from the positive input bees bring to farming, including a more fruitful harvest.